-All of the 18 patient Care Quality Commission comment cards we received were positive about the service experienced.
+All of the 43 patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.

-We spoke with four patients and they told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
+Some patients told us that they found it difficult to obtain non urgent appointments but there was access to emergency appointments on the day.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.